Ryan joined Publish What You Fund as Administrative Assistant in January 2020 to work on the DFI Transparency Initiative.

 Linda joined Publish What You Fund in November 2011, directly after our transfer to an independent organisation.
 She oversees all finance, human resources and operations activities, including the annual audit, reporting to Companies House, budgeting, recruitment and contracting.
 Linda has extensive experience in finance and operations for the not-for-profit sector.
 She has worked in diverse roles over the past 30 years, including for a large London university and a women’s aid center.
 She holds certificates in Accountancy, Management and Human Resources from the National Council for Voluntary Organisations and the Institute of Management.

 Sally leads on US implementation of aid transparency commitments from Washington, DC.
+She also plays a key strategic role in our Women’s Economic Empowerment project and DFI Transparency Initiative.
 Sally has worked for the Bill and Melinda Gates Foundation in the Global Health Policy and Advocacy Program, and at the International Labor Organization.
 She was appointed by President Clinton to serve as Deputy Solicitor of Labor from 1999-2001 and as a Special Associate Counsel to the President at the White House from 1996-1999.
 Sally received a J.D., cum laude, from Georgetown University Law Center in 1986, a B.A. from Middlebury College in 1978, and is a member of the Bars of the District of Columbia, Virginia and Maryland.
 Sally joined Publish What You Fund in March 2012.